adventistmedia/adventisthub-apidoc/source/index.html.md

 ## Tokens

-An Adventist Hub API token is unique to a particular team.
-This means if a user has membership to multiple Hub teams, you will need a token for each team.

-You can use a token for one team to request a token for another team.
+There are two types of tokens used to make a request to an endpoint.

+A contact tokens is received after sign in and can be used query endpoints related the users account, tokens or app defaults.

+For each team the user has membership too, a team token is required to interact with endpoints related to the team.

-With this in mind, data received from the API for the user and stored locally should have a team_id column (or similar) to separate the users data by team.
+With this in mind, data received from the API relating to a team (contacts, events, etc) and stored locally should have a team_id column (or similar) to separate the users data by team.

 Tokens do not expire but the user can sign in to the Hub via a web browser and remove an applications access therefore deleting the tokens.